There is a difference between looking stylish and looking expensive.

 Same goes for things like ankle boots and chunky shoes, they need something of equal weight.

 Additionally, be sure that everything is in good condition.
-Keep shoes, belts and bags clean and polished, change out shoe laces, and replace items that are starting to look worn.
+Keep leather shoes, belts and bags clean and polished, change out shoe laces, and replace items that are starting to look worn.

 When purchasing accessories, think the simpler the better, especially if you are spending less.